peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> May be removed in the next major version.
 Consider converting the objects to CBOR numbers and performing the operation there.

-Adds two CBOR objects and returns their result.
+Does an addition on two CBOR objects and returns their result.

 <b>Parameters:</b>